wallytutor/medium-articles/src/notes/OpenFOAM/multicomponentFluid/aachenBombSteady.md

 sigmak          1;
 sigmaEps        1.3;
 ```

+- [ ] Add convergence criteria `PIMPLE: No convergence criteria found`.

+- [ ] Consider a possible adaptive mesh refinement at case setup (not runtime!).
 ## Reminders

 - Because of `potentialFlow` initialization, a dictionary corresponding to this must be present in `fvSolution` as well as a solver for `Phi` (copy defaults for pressure).
 Because this solver does not have information about temperature or composition of fluid, a field `rhoInlet` is required in inlets.